 TOUR AND ONBOARD CELEBRATION

-I was originally assigned in 36C and there were no window seat available at the time of booking. (guess you know the reason).
-Business Class was booked solid and I knew I have little chance when I booked at rather late stage.
-A window seat, 35A came up when I use online check-in so I immediately switched and I was very lucky as it was just after the wing, and with the sun behind during the course of the flight it gave me a great view.
+I was originally assigned to seat 36C and there were no window seats available at my time of booking.
+(Guess you know the reason).
+Business Class was booked solid and I knew I would have little chance of snagging a view, booking at rather a late stage.
+A window seat, 35A came up when I used the online check-in so I immediately switched; I was very lucky, it was just after the wing, and with the sun behind for the duration of the flight it gave me a great view.

-After take-off, I went up to Business Class to join a few lucky enthusiasts there.
-The ambience was perfect, a wide cabin with no overhead bins in the middle, luxurious all aisle seating.
-There is a self service bar in the middle separating two section of Business Class.
-The first section located door 1 to door 2 has 6 rows in a 1-2-1 layout for a total of 24 seats.
-A smaller second section immediately after door 2 adds another 12 seats (3 rows) makes it total 36 seats.
-The same seat can be found on Qatar Airways A380 and B787.
+After take-off, I went upstairs to Business Class to join the few lucky enthusiasts up there.
+The ambience was perfect; a wide cabin with no overhead bins in the middle, luxurious all aisle seating.
+There is a self-service bar in the middle separating the two sections of Business Class.
+The first section, located between door 1 and door 2, has 6 rows in a 1-2-1 layout for a total of 24 seats.
+A smaller second section immediately after door 2 adds another 12 seats (3 rows) making a total of 36 seats.
+The same seating plan can be found on Qatar Airways A380 and B787.

 You can see my latest book is on offer at the A350 bar table.